PathologyDataScience/HistomicsML2/docs/data-format.rst

   >>> for i in contents:
   ...     print i
   ...
-  # for loop will print out the feature information under the root of HDF5.
+  # for loop will print out the feature information under the root of the HDF5.

   dataIdx
   features